Graduate Admissions Guidelines

 For admission to the graduate program in English, applicants must have/do the following:

-- Hold a bachelor’s degree from an accredited college or university in this country or its equivalent from a foreign university
+- Hold a bachelor's degree from a regionally accredited college or university in this country or its equivalent from a foreign university

 - Have a strong overall academic record with a B average or better in the undergraduate major